Header with conference logo and image of outdoor seating area by pool.

 Explore

 What's the point of traveling to San Diego if we don't give you time to enjoy it?
-We've highlight nearby must-see spots for you to explore on your own or in small-groups.
-More details available in the (un)conference app available to participants.
+We've highlighted nearby must-see spots for you to explore on your own or in small groups.
+More details will be available in the (un)conference app, available to participants about two weeks before the event.

 Thursday